YoshiCrystal9/Splatoon-3-Layout-Editor/README.md

 - Toolbox.Core : A small, portable backend used for file IO to read/write data along with commonly shared things like texture swizzling and decoding.

 ## Todo:
-- Add an Object Selector to let the user pick from different objects to place in the stage
-- Finish defining the Obj class
+- Add ZSTD support for bfres
-- Rails.
+- Fix position stuff
-- etc.
+- idk